alpha300 Ri – Inverted Confocal Raman Imaging

 - Various lens-based, excitation optimized spectrometers (UV, VIS or NIR) available, all specifically designed for Raman microsopy and applications with low light intensities

-- Fibre-coupled ultrahigh-throughput optical instruments (up to 70 % transmission)
+- Fibre-coupled ultrahigh-throughput optical instruments

 - Superior peak shape conservation